DA-ishandeep/auto-annotated-portfolio/content/pages/index.md

     subtitle: >-
       I have over 11+ years of experience in Data analytics and Business Intelligence.
 My proficiency extends to advanced Excel functionalities such as VBA Macros and Power Query.
-With a solid foundation in SAS and experience with databases like SQL Server, PostgreSQL, and Teradata, I am adept at extracting, analyzing, and visualizing data to derive actionable insights.
+With a solid foundation in Python and SAS and experience with databases like SQL Server, PostgreSQL, and Teradata, I am adept at extracting, analyzing, and visualizing data to derive actionable insights.
 As a PL 300 certified Power BI professional, I thrive in transforming complex datasets into compelling visual narratives.
       My skills also encompass ETL processes using Informatica PowerCenter and IICS.
 I am passionate about leveraging data to drive informed decision-making and continuously seek opportunities to expand my knowledge and expertise in the evolving field of data analytics.
     styles:
       self:
         height: auto